chipotle/Elixir.bbpackage/README.md

 # Elixir Package for BBEdit

 Provides BBEdit Language support for [Elixir](http://elixir-lang.org).
+This package requires BBEdit 11 or higher; it has only been tested with BBEdit 14.

 ## Features

-- Syntax highlighting with keywords current through Elixir 1.12
+- Syntax highlighting with keywords current through Elixir 1.13
 - Clippings for some common Elixir structures
 - Bundled elixir-ls Language Server for smart completion and formatting (BBEdit 14+ only)